maternity- baby

 How do I avoid getting COVID-19?

-• Wash your hands with soap and water for at least 20 seconds, or use alcohol-based hand sanitizer
+• Use hand hygiene to protect you and your baby: wash your hands with soap and water for at least 20 seconds, or use alcohol-based hand sanitizer

 • Avoid touching your face